Nuclear Industry Association

-The Nuclear Industry Association (NIA) is a subscription-based trade association for the civil nuclear industry in the United Kingdom.
-It represents more than 260 companies in the nuclear supply chain.
-It publishes the quarterly magazine, Industry Link, with around 65,000 workers.
+The Nuclear Industry Association (NIA) is the trade association for the civil nuclear industry in the UK, representing over 280 member companies across the supply chain.

 Members

-The NIA includes the operators of nuclear power stations, waste management, nuclear equipment suppliers, engineering and construction firms, organizations, and legal, financial and consulting companies.
+The NIA represents companies across the nuclear supply chain, including the operators of the nuclear power stations, those engaged in decommissioning, waste management, nuclear liabilities management and all aspects of the nuclear fuel cycle, nuclear equipment suppliers, engineering and construction firms, nuclear research organisations, and legal, financial and consultancy companies.

 Leadership

 Tom Greatrex is the NIA's chief executive.
 Appointed in February 2016, he succeeded Keith Parker, who had been chief executive for more than a decade.
+Tom Greatrex was the Member of Parliament (MP) for Rutherglen and Hamilton West between 2010 and 2015.
+During this time, he served as the Shadow Minister for Scotland and the Shadow Minister for the Department of Energy and Climate Change.

-A board of directors made up of senior people oversees the direction of the organization.
-Lord Hutton of Furness acted as chairman from 2011 until 2018, when he was succeeded by Dr. Tim Stone.
+A board of directors, made up of nuclear industry professionals, oversees the organisation's direction.
+The chair is Lord Iain McNicol.

 Services

-The NIA organizes business group meetings.
+The NIA organises business group meetings.
 NIA members can access a Trade Directory to find products and services from UK-based companies in the nuclear sector.
 Member subscriptions pay for all NIA activity.

 Conferences

-The NIA holds conferences for its members.
-Its annual conference, Nuclear 2016, took place on 1 December 2016.
-The conference was previously known as "Energy Choices and #Nuclear – Powering the UK".
-The Energy Minister, Andrea Leadsom, spoke at the 2015 event.

-The NIA also holds a biennial Nuclear New Build conference.
-The two-day event took place in the summer of 2017.
-This event talked about the progress, the challenges the NIA faces, and the supposed opportunities for supply chain companies.

-Campaign
+The NIA hosts conferences about the UK nuclear industry, covering topics from decommissioning to new build.
+The NIA also hosts an annual conference.
+Previous annual conference speakers include the Energy Ministers Charles Hendry, Andrea Leadsom, and Ed Miliband.

+Campaigns

-The NIA runs a campaign called "re: generation", that is aimed at school-age children and involves classroom-based events and talks.
-Subjects covered include the pros and cons of different sources of energy, how nuclear power works, the types of jobs available in the nuclear sector through the apprenticeship and graduate routes, and practical sessions on natural radiation and half-lives of elements.
+The NIA ran a campaign called "re: generation" that aimed to engage young people on issues related to energy, the types of jobs available in the nuclear sector through the apprenticeship and graduate routes and the nuclear industry’s STEM initiatives.

-Schools must get in touch directly with the NIA to arrange an event.